michalmusil/tire-ocr/docs/docs/node-creation-2.md

 }
 ```

-The `failureCode` should be a numeric value, semantically consistent with HTTP status codes.
-The `failureReason` provides a human-readable description of the error, and `exceptionMessage` is an optional field for technical details.

 #### Handling Files

-The platform includes a gRPC file service for managing files.
-The protocol buffer (.proto) file with the interface definition is located in the `AiPipeline.Orchestration.FileService.GrpcServer/Protos` folder.
+The platform includes a dedicated **gRPC file service** for managing file data.

-- Downloading Files: If a procedure receives an ApFile in its input, it must find the corresponding file reference in the `fileReferences` list and use the gRPC file service to download the data.
+- **Download**: If an `ApFile` is in your input, find its ID in the `fileReferences` list.
+Use the gRPC service to download the file data for processing.
-- Uploading Files: If a procedure generates a new file, it should upload it to the gRPC file service.
-You must provide the file's name, data, content type, a new GUID for the file, the user's GUID (from the incoming message), and a `storageScope`.
+- **Upload**: If your procedure generates a new file, upload it to the gRPC service.
+You must provide the file's data, its `contentType`, a new GUID, the `userId` from the incoming message, and a `storageScope`.
 The storage scope determines how long the file will be kept and can be one of three values: `long-term-files`, `short-term-files`, or `temp-files`.
-After uploading, the new file reference must be added to the `fileReferences` list if the pipeline continues to a subsequent step.
+The service will return a reference that must be added to the `fileReferences` list if the pipeline continues.

+---

-## Example Node in .NET
+### Example Node in .NET

-Most of the logic described above is already prepared in the shared codebase for .NET.
-The following is a step-by-step guide on how to create the `word-processor` node using .NET.

-### 1. Initialize Your Node Project
+The shared .NET codebase handles most of the complex messaging and routing logic for you.
+Here’s a streamlined guide for implementing the `word-processor` example.

+#### Project Setup

-Create a new ASP.NET Core Web API project in the AiPipeline solution.
-Name it `AiPipeline.<optional-node-group-name>.WordProcessor`.
+1. Create a new Web API project in the solution: `AiPipeline.<optional-node-group-name>.WordProcessor`.

-Add project references to the following shared projects:
+2. Add references to the following shared projects: `AiPipeline.Orchestration.Shared.All`, `AiPipeline.Orchestration.Shared.Nodes`, `AiPipeline.ServiceDefaults` (only for local deployment), and `AiPipeline.Shared`.

-- `AiPipeline.Orchestration.Shared.All`: Provides messaging constants, contracts, and ApScheme definitions.
-- `AiPipeline.Orchestration.Shared.Nodes`: Contains utilities for nodes, such as message routing, the procedure interface, and file services.
-- `AiPipeline.ServiceDefaults`: For debugging purposes with .NET Aspire.
-- `AiPipeline.Shared`: Includes general utilities used throughout the codebase.

-### 2. Declare Messaging Constants
+#### Declare Messaging Constants

-To define your node's unique ID, add a new constant to the `MessagingConstants` static class located in `AiPipeline.Orchestration.Shared.All`.
+In the `MessagingConstants.cs` file (in `AiPipeline.Orchestration.Shared.All`), add your node's unique ID.

 ```csharp
 public static class MessagingConstants